 Instructor: Shawn Van Every

-The World Wide Web has grown up to be a great platform for asynchronous communication such as email and message boards which has extended into media posting and sharing.
-Recently, with the rise of broadband, more powerful computers and the prevalence of networked media devices, synchronous communications have become more viable.
-Streaming media, audio and video conference rooms and text based chat give us the ability to create new forms of live interactive experiences for participants.
+The World Wide Web is a great platform for asynchronous communication such as email and message boards and extended into media posting and sharing.
+With the rise of broadband, more powerful computers, always on and connected mobile devices, synchronous communications have become more viable.
+Streaming media, audio and video conferencing and realtime chat give us the ability to create new forms of live interactive experiences for participants.